Measles

 What are the symptoms of measles?

-Fever, cough, runny nose, and a rash.
+Symptoms include fever, cough, runny nose, red eyes, and a characteristic rash.

 Is measles contagious?